 From The World Of Fashion – Healthcare Branding Inspiration

 While Trajectory specializes in working with healthcare and wellness brands, our agency has always believed in the power of outside category inspiration to create more standout branding and marketing solutions for our clients.
-To this end, this blog post on the Shopify blog – Branding Secrets from 14 Fashion Industry Experts – provides some great inspiration for marketing teams tasked with creating and overseeing healthcare branding.
+To this end, this blog post on the Shopify blog – Branding Secrets from 14 Fashion Industry Experts – provides some great branding inspiration for marketing teams tasked with creating and overseeing healthcare and wellness branding.

 The Importance of Branding to Fuel A Strong Business